 It’s also important to note that hundreds of scientists from around the world have condemned the retraction of the study.
 This study was done by experts, and a correlation between GMOs and these tumors can’t be denied, something happened.

 Finally, we get to the heart of the issue, namely the claim that there was a correlation between GMOs and tumors.
 This is yet another correlation fallacy (also note the blatant appeal to popularity fallacy and the appeal to authority fallacy).
 So, what actually happened in this study?
 It was really quite simple: they gave rats GMOs, and the rats developed tumors.
 The problem was that they used a very small sample size, and they used Sprague-Dawley rats.
 This strain is extremely prone to tumors.
 So, the tumor rates that they observed were normal for that strain of rats.
 In other words, you expect those rats to get tumors regardless of whether or not they ate GMOs.
 So the fact that they got tumors after eating GMOs is meaningless.

-In summary, the original paper used small sample sizes and a strain of rats that is prone to cancer, and their results have not been replicated by other studies.
+TL;DR This paper used small sample sizes and a strain of rats that is prone to cancer.
+Its methods were so flawed that the study was retracted, and its results have not been replicated by other studies.

 Note: the original paper is called, “Long term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize.”
 Also, this paper was later republished, but in a very minor journal with a questionable reputation.